awslabs/duvet/design/witness/decisions.md

 - Con: Cores are not guaranteed minimal (degradation direction: over-crediting, back toward Option A).
 - Con: No productionized runtime analog exists to pair with it.
-  The analog does exist in the research literature — *checked coverage* (Schuler & Zeller, ICST 2011): the backward dynamic slice from each test oracle, i.e. the lines whose values actually flowed into an assertion, rather than the lines that merely ran.
-That is the same start-from-the-check, keep-what-mattered relation that unsat cores compute on the proof side (Executed : Checked :: Consulted : Needed).
-  But the production coverage tools (JaCoCo, Cobertura, LCOV) all emit executed-lines only, and the one published implementation (JavaSlicer) is research-grade.
-So the honest parity statement is: both worlds have a stronger rung in the literature, and neither rung has a production producer today.
+  The literature has one — *checked coverage* (Schuler & Zeller, ICST 2011), the same start-from-the-check, keep-what-mattered relation computed as a backward dynamic slice from each test oracle — but no production coverage tool ships it.
+The honest parity statement: both worlds have a stronger rung in the literature, and neither rung has a production producer today.

 ### Decision: Option A, with Needed reachable but deliberately not consumed